 Rather than the many Italian towns and villages that sprawl over gentle slopes, this town is built on a steep hill edged in stone.
 The lovely buildings resting on top of it look to be nearly carved out of the stone they’re built on from far away, ready to crumble over the side at a gust of wind.

 More numerous than permanent human residents are feline ones.
-These tiny munchkin-like cats- much smaller than our own 14-pounders- littered the city.
-They scrambled up walls with ease, hid in bushes, and lounged outside of restaurants.
-According to a shopworker, the local young people have mostly taken responsibility for keeping them fed- though I’m sure they found more than the occasional mouse to sustain them.
+These tiny munchkin-like cats- much smaller than our own 14-pounders- littered the city, scrambling up walls with ease, hiding in bushes, and lounging outside of restaurants.
+According to a shopworker, the local young people have mostly taken responsibility for keeping them fed- though I’m sure they find more than the occasional mouse to sustain them.